Bevo (mascot): Lineage

 There have been fifteen Bevos to date.
 Bevo was originally named "Bo" but came to be called Bevo soon after his first appearance at Texas' 1916 Thanksgiving Day game.
 After the game, Ben Dyer (the campus magazine editor) declared, "His name is Bevo, and long may he reign!"
 Ben Dyer died before stating why he chose the name Bevo, but there are three theories.
 The first is that Bevo was named after an amber colored non-alcoholic beverage named Bevo (which, coincidentally, was introduced in 1916), and the other is that the name is derived from beeves, the plural form of beef.
-One popular theory is that Cadets from Texas A&M stole the mascot to brand 13 – 0, which was the score the Aggies had won by the year before.
-Faced with that dilemma some UT student suggested combining the 1 and 3 to create a B, made an E out of the -, added a V, kept the 0 to create BEVO.
-However, this theory is not correct as Bevo was named months before the branding actually happened.
+Another popular theory is that cadets from Texas A&M stole the mascot to brand 13–0, which was the score the Aggies had won by the year before.
+Faced with that dilemma, a UT student suggested combining the 1 and 3 to create a B, made an E out of the –, added a V, kept the 0 to create BEVO.
+This theory is apocryphal, as Bevo was named months before the branding actually happened.